There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 I will say, the scenery doesn’t vary much, so if you’re not a fan of looking at Florida prairies, this may not be the activity for you.
 A Shark Valley tram tour might be better.

 The best time to bike Shark Valley will be in the winter, on a weekday, when it opens at 8:30, or at least by 10 AM.
 This way you can avoid weekend crowds and overflowing parking.

 If you can’t go on a weekday or right when it opens, you’ll probably be fine but may have to deal with the parking overflow.

 Once the parking lot is full they only let a car in as one leaves.
 I remember driving by it the first time and seeing tons of cars parked along the highway.

 I would 100% skip biking Shark Valley in the summer though.
 Way to hot and way too many bugs.

 Shark Valley hours

 The Shark Valley entrance gate is open from 8:30 AM to 6 PM and the visitor center is open from 9 AM to 5 PM.
 Bikes can be rented.
 Bikes can be rented between 8:30 AM and 4 PM but are due back by 5 PM.

-Have you gone biking in Shark Valley?
+Have you done the Shark Valley bike trail?
 Do you want to?
 What is your favorite thing to do in Everglades National Park?